 Algalon the Raid Destroyer.
 He feeds on your tears.

 As a boss, Yogg-Saron without any keepers was far harder before the recent onslaught of nerfs.
-Lore-wise, Algalon could wipe out Yogg-Saron and call it a day, but doesn't want to as it could definitely will destroy the world.
+Lore-wise, Algalon could wipe out Yogg-Saron and call it a day, but doesn't want to as it could destroy the world.

 Another example happens in the Trial of the Crusader raid, where an NPC starts congratulating the players on completing the Trial... and is rudely interrupted.